EdwinPuello/mi-portafolio/README.md

 ## Build

-- To create a production build:
+- To create a production build and run bulding in github pages:

 ```
-npm run build
+npm run deploy
 ```

 - To preview the site as it will appear once deployed: